PowerDNS/weakforced/docs/manpages/trackalert.conf.5.md

 		if (lt.device_attrs["os.family"] == "Mac OS X")
 		then
-		    -- do something special for MacOS
+		    -- do something special for macOS
 		end

 * LoginTuple.protocol - A string representing the protocol that was